 The key to rolling a sales playbook out in the field is sales enablement.

 First, your sales enablement platform should house your sales playbook.
-Sales enablement platforms should operate as a single source of truth for reps to find the content, guidance, onboarding, and training they are looking for.
+Sales enablement platforms come in many shapes and sizes but the one thing they all have in common is their ability to operate as a single source of truth for reps to find the content, guidance, onboarding, and training they are looking for.
 A great sales enablement platform will allow you to build your sales playbook in-platform.
-For instance, Highspot enables teams to quickly build richly formatted sales plays via our SmartPage technology.
+For instance, Highspot enables sales enablement professionals to quickly build richly formatted sales plays via our SmartPage technology.

-Your enablement function is also responsible for socializing your playbook with your sales team and achieving rep buy-in.
-Enablement practitioners can do this by communicating this level from the top down, leveraging executive voices to explain the value proposition for reps.
+Your enablement function is also responsible for socialising your playbook with your sales team and achieving seller buy-in.
+Enablement practitioners can do this by communicating this level from the top down, leveraging executive voices to explain the value proposition for sales reps.
 But they should also create accountability through frontline managers and empower these leaders to lead and coach against the best practices in your playbook.

 Ready to build a sales playbook that’s sure to set reps up for success?
-Follow these six steps to get started.
+Follow these seven steps to get started.

 Before you even begin to write down best practices, you must first understand what it is that you are trying to achieve.
-Most businesses have an idea of their sales strategy and KPIs such as “hit X-million in revenue” or “enter a new market”.
+Most businesses have an idea of their sales strategy and key peformance indicators (KPIs) such as “hit X million in revenue” or “enter a new market”.
 However, when it comes to creating sales playbooks, you’ll need to be more specific on how you intend to achieve that.

 You want to include a framework for helping both your sales and marketing teams align to identify, target, and convert qualified leads to achieve targeted goals.
-If your goal is to sell a new product line, then your initiatives should be based around sales content, marketing needs to create and new behaviors and skills sales teams need to successful in the field.
+If your goal is to sell a new product line, then your initiatives should be based around sales content, marketing needs, and new behaviours and skills sales teams need to be successful in the field.